-The only way we can perform at an optimal level is create time for rest.
+The only way we can perform at an optimal level is to create time for rest.
 The moment you know you can’t take any time off is usually when you need it most.

-So take that long delayed vacation, and return to your business with renewed enthusiasm.
+So take that long-delayed vacation, and return to your business with renewed enthusiasm.

 2. Keep your cards close to your chest.

-Finally running that marathon?
+Finally, running that marathon?
 Excited about your new diet?
 Bursting at the seams over your new project?
 Good.
 Keep it to yourself.

 Announcing your intent to do these feats will backfire.
 Resist the urge to reap the barrage of Facebook likes, and gushing comments.
 The positive feedback you receive from your network will trick your brain into thinking you’ve already accomplished your goal, sabotaging your once-motivated brain to do said feat.

 So keep it to yourself and share the good news once you’ve already done it.